How to take care of lavender tree winter care

 During the colder period, the frequency of watering needs to be modified.
 The soil retains moisture for longer due to lower evaporation rates, making it crucial to monitor its condition closely.
 I prefer to check the top layer of the soil; if it feels dry to the touch, it’s a sign that my plants may need a drink.
 Over-watering can lead to root rot, especially when temperatures drop, so I remain vigilant to avoid this common pitfall.

-See also How to take proper care of your indoor bonsai tree
+See also How to care for an oak tree sapling

 Choosing the Right Watering Method